-If a tribal officer is wanting to speak with a community member or guest to the reservation, they may ask you to step outside to gather information.
+If a tribal officer is wanting to speak with a community member or guest to the common land, they may ask you to step outside to gather information.
 Again, this is only to keep the community members, families, and the officers safe.

 Effectively immediately, the Tribal Police Department is suspending low priority services:

 - Motorcycle helmet fittings

 - Property returns

 Services such as Vehicle Registration, Car Seats, Hunting & Fishing licenses, Records Request and employment related fingerprinting will be by appointment only.

 The Tribal Police Department also encourages community members to contact the Tribal Police Department by phone to ask questions or to file non-emergency reports, rather than coming to the police station.
 Communications personnel will triage the request and determine whether a police officer should respond in person or handle the situation by phone.
 Individuals coming into the lobby of the Tribal Police Department will need to be prepared to communicate with officers and staff through the Dispatch window.

 During these unprecedented times, members of the Tribal Police Department remain committed to providing critical emergency and public safety services to our community.
 The above measures are implemented with that goal in mind and ensuring the protection of lives and safety for all community members.

 The Tribal Police Department can be reached by calling (785) 966-3024.